 Spar Nord Bank A/S (Spar Nord) is a full-service commercial bank in Denmark that provides retail, corporate and private banking services, with a focus on private individuals and small and medium-sized enterprises.
-It operates through a network of 49 branches in Denmark.
+It operates through a network of 57 branches in Denmark.
 Spar Nord was founded in 1824 and merged with Sparbank A/S, a smaller Danish regional bank, in 2012.

-Spar Nord is the sixth-largest bank in Denmark, with DKK95.4 billion (around €12.8 billion) assets as of September 2020.
+Spar Nord is the seventh-largest bank in Denmark, with DKK108 billion (around €14.5 billion) total reported assets as of March 2021.
 It has a strong presence in the northern Jutland region of Denmark, where it has a market share of around 32%.
-Its national market share is 1% in loans (excluding loans transferred to mortgage credit institutions (MCIs)) and 4% in deposits.
+Its national market share in 2020 was 1.2% in loans (excluding loans transferred to mortgage credit institutions (MCIs)) and 4.1% in deposits.